jslowack/react-native-device-brightness/README.md

 - Add the `.xcodeproj` file

 In XCode, in the project navigator, select your project.
-- Add the `libRNDeviceInfo.a` from the _deviceinfo_ project to your project's _Build Phases ➜ Link Binary With Libraries_
+- Add the `libRNDeviceBrightness.a` from the _deviceinfo_ project to your project's _Build Phases ➜ Link Binary With Libraries_
 - Click `.xcodeproj` file you added before in the project navigator and go the _Build Settings_ tab.
 Make sure _All_ is toggled on (instead of _Basic_).
 - Look for _Header Search Paths_ and make sure it contains both `$(SRCROOT)/../react-native/React` and `$(SRCROOT)/../../React`
 - Mark both as recursive (should be OK by default).